Cremona: Anti-Empire

 The first historical news about a free Cremona is from 1093, as it entered into an anti-Empire alliance led by Mathilde of Canossa, together with Lodi, Milan and Piacenza.
-The conflict ended with the defeat of Henry IV and his famous humiliation of Canossa to Pope Urban II in 1098.
-Cremona gained the Insula Fulcheria, the area around the nearby city of Crema, as its territory.
+The conflict ended with Cremona gaining the Insula Fulcheria, the area around the nearby city of Crema, as its territory.

 After that time, the new commune warred against nearby cities to enlarge its territory.
 In 1107 Cremona conquered Tortona, but four years later its army was defeated near Bressanoro.

 As in many northern Italian cities, the people were divided into two opposing parties, the Guelphs, who were stronger in the new city, and the Ghibellines, who had their base in the old city.
 The parties were so irreconcilable that the former built a second Communal Palace, the still existing Palazzo Cittanova ("new city's palace").

 Pro-Empire

 When Frederick Barbarossa descended into Italy to assert his authority, Cremona sided with him in order to gain his support against Crema, which had rebelled with the help of Milan.
 The subsequent victory and its loyal imperial stance earned Cremona the right to create a mint for its own coinage in 1154.
 In 1162, Imperial and Cremonese forces assaulted Milan and destroyed it.